AndrewAllison2/fs-journal/notes/16-react.md

 # REACT

 ## Imports/Setup

+__Getting Started__
+  npm create vite@latest _Project-Name_ -- --template react

+    - note that react can be changed for other frameworks like vue

   - rafc = React Arrow Function Component => this is good for scaffolding components
   - rafce = React Arrow Function Component Export